1Ayuba/Json-Extracts/README.md

 # About
 #### Ayuba Ahmed Bayugo
-The purpose of these Python script is to process an Excel file, extract specified fields from a JSON column, remove duplicate rows based on some specified columns, and save the modified DataFrame to a new Excel file.")
+The purpose of these Python scripts is to process an Excel file, extract specified fields from a JSON column, remove duplicate rows based on some specified columns, and save the modified DataFrame to a new Excel file.")

 # Json-Extracts
 Instructions for Running the Excel Processing Script